 It is unlawful for a person to use a brand on livestock in New Mexico without first recording the brand with the New Mexico Livestock Board.
 A brand registration certificate confers on the person to whom it is issued the right to use the recorded brand on an animal at a given location (left hip, right hip, left rib, etc.) until the registration expires, is transferred, or is forfeited.
 New Mexico Recorded Brands may be used statewide.

 A brand may be registered by filing an application for approval with the New Mexico Livestock Board at 300 San Mateo, NE, Suite 1000, Albuquerque, NM 87108.
-The brand recording fee is $75.00 and must accompany the application.
+The brand recording fee is $100.00 and must accompany the application.
 The fee is subject to change.
 The payment of the fee for recording a brand confers on the owner of the brand the right to use it until the end of the re-record period in which the brand is recorded.

-BRAND RECORDING AND TRANSFER FEE INCREASE
+BRAND RECORDING AND TRANSFERS

 In the event of a registration transfer, the brand shall not be used until the New Mexico Livestock Board has recorded the transfer.
-Once the transfer is recorded, the new owner will receive a certificate of brand in the form of a wallet card.
+Once the transfer is recorded, the new owner will receive a certificate of brand ownership in the form of a wallet card.